 - Go to System Settings > Storage.
 It will list down all the storage Hard Disk, USB, or anything else.

 - Select one of the storage and press Y on your controller.

-- This will open up the device option which allows you to Rename, Format, Clear System Cache & Transfer Content.
+- It will open up the device option, which allows you to Rename, Format, Clear System Cache, & Transfer Content.

-It basically start the System Maintenance of Xbox 360 so make sure you do not turn off the device in between.
-Depending on various factors it may happen in few seconds or couple of minutes.
+It starts the System Maintenance of Xbox 360, so make sure you do not turn off the device in between.
+Depending on various factors, it may happen in a few seconds or a couple of minutes.

-Just remember that it will remove game updates also and if you play a certain game for which the update was downloaded, you will be prompted again.
+Just remember that it will remove game updates also and if you play a particular game for which the update was downloaded, you will be prompted again.

-Apart from this, look for games which you do not play any more and delete them.
-Most of the times space is occupied by trial games which you had downloaded before and forgot to delete it.
+Apart from this, look for games that you do not play anymore and delete them.
+Most of the time-space is occupied by trial games that you had downloaded before and forgot to remove it.